Robert Surcouf: Youth

 After six months, Surcouf enlisted as a lieutenant on the slave ship Navigateur, under Captain Lejoliff.
 She departed on 27 August 1792 for Mozambique before sailing to Isle de France, where Surcouf was informed on his arrival of the outbreak of the French Revolutionary Wars.

 Rising to the rank of captain, Surcouf took command of the brig Créole, a four-gun slave ship.
 He departed Isle de France on 3 June 1794 for a journey off Africa and Madagascar, and engaged again in slave trading, even though it had been prohibited by the National Convention and the Assembly of Île Bourbon.
 Upon his return to Isle de France, agents of the Committee of Public Safety inspected Créole for evidence of slave trading, but left empty-handed as Surcouf had already sold his enslaved cargo.
-When British naval forces arrived to blockade the Isle de France, he served as an auxiliary ensign on the 40-gun frigate Cybèle and participated in the inconclusive Action of 22 October 1794.
+When British naval forces arrived to blockade the Isle de France, he served as an auxiliary ensign on the 40-gun frigate and participated in the inconclusive Action of 22 October 1794.

 Cruise of Émilie and capture of Triton

-Cruise of Émilie: from Port-Louis (Mauritius) to the Seychelles via La Réunion, on to Sumatra, the Gulf of Bengal, and return to Port-Louis.
+Cruise of : from Port-Louis (Mauritius) to the Seychelles via La Réunion, on to Sumatra, the Gulf of Bengal, and return to Port-Louis.

 In the spring in 1795, Surcouf took command of the 180-ton, privateer schooner Modeste, renamed Émilie, with a 32-man crew and four 6-pounder guns, armed by Malroux and Levaillant.
 Governor Malartic refused to provide a lettre de marque and ordered Émilie to go to the Seychelles to purchase tortoises as food for Isle de France.

 Émilie departed on 3 September 1795 with a congé de navigation authorising her to defend herself, but not to take prizes as a privateer.
 The next day, she made a port call at Saint-Denis before cruising to Mahé.
 At Sainte Anne Island, two large British ships chased him, but he was able to evade them by sailing through the reefs, at night.

 Surcouf then decided to sail to the Mergui Archipelago to load a rice cargo.
 On 8 December 1795, while in transit, cruising off the Ganges Delta, Surcouf captured his first prize, the ship Penguin, loaded with lumber, on which he detached a prize crew under Lieutenant Péru before sending her to Isle de France.

-On 19 January 1796, Surcouf met the pilot ship Cartier leading two merchantmen, the Russel and Sambolasse, through the Ganges delta.
+On 19 January 1796, Surcouf met the pilot ship leading two merchantmen, Russel and Sambolasse, through the Ganges delta.
 He attacked and captured them, finding the merchantmen to be carrying rice.
 After detaching prize crews, Surcouf transferred his command, along with his remaining 22 crew members and Émilies four guns, to Cartier, which (according to Ambroise Louis Garneray) he renamed Hasard.
 Surcouf then sent Émilie, under Lieutenant Croizet, together with his prizes, to Isle de France.